Dunkirk (2017 film): Plot

 While the film is shown in a nonlinear narrative, including the action of one week on the beach, one day in the rescue flotilla, and one hour of the air battle, the following is the chronological order of events that happen in the film.

-In 1940, during the Battle of France, Allied soldiers retreat to Dunkirk.
+In the summer of 1940, during the Battle of France, Allied soldiers retreat to Dunkirk.
 A British soldier named Tommy loses his squadmates and flees through the perimeter held by French troops to the beach, where thousands await evacuation.
 He helps another soldier, Gibson, bury a body and survive a Luftwaffe dive-bomber attack.
-They rush a wounded man on a stretcher onto a hospital ship at the single, vulnerable mole available for embarking on deep-draft ships, but are ordered off again before the ship is sunk by German aircraft.
-Tommy saves a Highlander, Alex, from being crushed by the wreck.
+They rush a wounded man on a stretcher onto a hospital ship at the single, vulnerable mole, overseen by Commander Bolton, available for embarking on deep-draft ships, but are ordered off again.
+Together, they hide underneath the pier in hopes of sneaking back on, but the ship is sunk by German aircraft.

+Tommy saves a Highlander, Alex, from being crushed by the wreck of the sinking ship.
+Tommy and Gibson submerse themselves underwater and masquerade as some of the boat’s survivors in order to be let onto the next available ship.
 That night, the three board a destroyer, but it is hit by a U-boat torpedo before it can depart.
-Gibson saves Tommy and Alex as the ship sinks, and they return to the beach.
+Gibson saves Tommy and Alex while escaping the sinking ship by opening the door to below-deck, and they all return to the beach.

 The Royal Navy requisitions civilian vessels in England for the evacuation.
 In Weymouth, civilian sailor Dawson and his son Peter set out in his boat Moonstone, rather than let the Navy commandeer her.
 Their teenage hand George joins them on impulse.
-In the English Channel, they save the officer, now shell-shocked after surviving a U-boat sinking.
+In the English Channel, they save an officer, now shell-shocked after surviving a U-boat sinking.
 Realising Dawson is going to Dunkirk, the officer grows fearful and Peter locks him up.
 He escapes, urging they turn back, and tries to wrest control of the boat; in the scuffle, he elbows George, who falls down a staircase and suffers a severe head injury.

-Three Royal Air Force Spitfires fly towards Dunkirk to provide cover for the evacuation, limited to one hour of operation by their fuel supply.
+Three Royal Air Force (RAF) Spitfires fly towards Dunkirk to provide cover for the evacuation, limited to one hour of operation by their fuel supply.
 They engage in a dogfight with a Messerschmitt Bf 109.
-After shooting it down, one of the pilots, Farrier, has his fuel gauge smashed by another fighter.
+After shooting it down, one of the pilots, Farrier, has his fuel gauge smashed and cannot read how much he has left.
 He and the second Spitfire pilot, Collins, determine their leader has gone down and fly on with Collins radioing Farrier about their remaining fuel.
 The crew of the Moonstone witness the two RAF pilots protect a minesweeper from a bomber escorted by fighters: Collins's Spitfire is hit and he ditches.
 Initially trapped in his canopy as the plane sinks, Collins is saved by Peter.